Wellness centers are spaces aimed at relaxation, regeneration, and self-care.

 Functional biophilic details

-Biophilic design features are not just decorative additions and can be incorporated into the very functions of a space.
+Biophilic design features are best when they fit into the very functions of a space.

 One example above all is water; a central element in any wellness center.